 This armature is mechanically coupled to a movable diaphragm via a drive pin.
 Therefore, as the audio signals are applied to the BA driver, the diaphragm moves and produces coinciding sound waves.

 These rather complex drivers are notorious for their limited frequency responses.
 So, just like many loudspeakers utilize multiple speaker drivers, balanced armature earphones use multiple drivers to produce the entire audible range of frequencies.

 The Audiosense T800 (link to check the price on Amazon) is an example of a pair of balanced armature earphones that utilize 8 balanced armature drivers in each earpiece.

 To learn more about balanced armature headphone transducers, check out my article The Complete Guide To Balanced Armature IEMs/Earphones.

 Bone conduction headphones work with piezoelectricity and are, therefore, similar to piezoelectric loudspeaker transducers.

 The diaphragm of the bone conduction “driver” is actually just a piezoelectric crystal.

 As the audio signal is applied to the crystal, a voltage is produced across the crystal.
 This causes deformations in the crystal that cause it to vibrate relative to the amplitude and frequency of the audio signal.

-This vibration is transmitted through the bones of the listener’s skull and to his or her inner ear (bypassing the eardrum completely) where the vibration is picked up and heard as sound.
+This vibration is transmitted through the bones of the listener's skull and to their inner ear (bypassing the eardrum completely), where the vibration is picked up and heard as sound.